nh0627/react-blog/_posts/2018-12-18-begin-with-JSX.markdown

 tags: react
 ---

-<p class="intro"><span class="dropcap">E</span>S2015 or 2016 JS is not guaranteed to be fully supported by a user's browser.
+ES2015 or 2016 JS is not guaranteed to be fully supported by a user's browser.
 In order to use it normally, we need use Babel which takes ES2015 or 2016 and converts them into ES5 Javascript code.
 "React seperate concern with loosely coupled units called "components" (not in seperate files) that contain markup and logic(from [React Doc][react-doc-jsx]").
 To do so, JSX can be useful to put UI and JavaScript code together.
-However, like ES2015 or 2016, a browser cannot understand natively JSX, so it needs to be converted to normal javascript code for a browser to render it with Babel.</p>
+However, like ES2015 or 2016, a browser cannot understand natively JSX, so it needs to be converted to normal javascript code for a browser to render it with Babel.

 These two are the same, but different syntax: